Critical Initialization of Wide and Deep Neural Networks through Partial Jacobians: General Theory and Applications: Introduction

-where $w^{l+1}_{ij}$ is the $N_l \times N_{l+1}$ matrix of weights, $b^{l+1}_i$ is $1\times N_{l+1}$ vector of biases in the $l+1$-th layer; and $\phi$ is the activation function. $x$ corresponds to the $1\times N_0$ vector of inputs.
-Both $w_{ij}^l$ and $b^l_i$ are initialized from standard normal distribution $\mathcal N(0,1)$.
-This convention is known as \emph{NTK parametrization} \cite{jacot2018neural}.
 For a network of depth $L$, the network function is given by $f(x) = h^L(x)$.
-Different network architectures, and, in particular, activation functions, $\phi$, lead to different optimal choices of $(\sigma_w,\sigma_b)$.
-The optimal choice can be understood using the language of statistical mechanics as a critical point (or line) in the $\sigma_b$--$\sigma_w$ plane.
+Different network architectures and activation functions, $\phi$, lead to different ``optimal'' choices of $(\sigma_w,\sigma_b)$.
+The optimal choice can be understood, using the language of statistical mechanics, as a critical point (or manifold) in the $\sigma_b$--$\sigma_w$ plane.
 The notion of criticality becomes sharp as the network depth, $L$, becomes large.
-In functional terms, criticality ensures that after every step of SGD the network function receives an $O(1)$ update, which implies that both NNGP and NTK remain $O(1)$ (assuming that the learning rate is also $O(1)$) as the network gets deeper \cite{roberts2021principles}.
-Very deep networks will not train, unless initialized critically.
+Criticality ensures that NNGP kernel and the gradients' norm remain $O(L^0)$ as the network gets deeper \citep{roberts2021principles}.
+Very deep networks will not train unless initialized critically, since the gradients explode or vanish exponentially.
+Note that high trainability does not imply that the trained model has great performance (test accuracy) after training.